nebari-dev/nebari/qhub_ops/template/{{ cookiecutter.project_name }}/docs/installation.md

 ```
 This lists all the running services in the Kubernetes cluster.
 There would be a service
 of type `LoadBalancer`, listed in the output of the above command.
 The CNAME would
 be mentioned right next to it.
-Run the `ping` on the CNAME to get the IP Address.

-Now go to the DNS section of the Cloudflare's dashboard and create an `A` record for the
+Now go to the DNS section of the Cloudflare's dashboard and create an `CNAME` record for the
-subdomain `jupyter.aws`(.qhub.dev) and paste the IP (from the ping command) in the IPv4
+subdomain `jupyter.aws`(.qhub.dev) and paste the CNAME of the load balancer in the content
 column and click on the proxy status to change the value to DNS only.

 # Authentication